jagos97/RollPlay/README.md

 Upon successfully inviting the user to a party a modal will appear to inform you that they have recieved the invitation.
 Now all you can do is sit and wait for the other user to accept your invite.

 ### Learning about D&D
 Now, let's say you are new to D&D and you want to learn how to play.
-You're going to need to start at the Tavern again so head lets head on over.
+You're going to need to start at the Tavern again so lets head on over.

 1. Click on the `I'm new to D&D` button at the top.
 2. Choose on one of the buttons representating a topic you want to learn about.